Twin Peaks: Fire Walk with Me: Contemporary critical response

-Vincent Canby (The New York Times) severely panned the film, saying that it "induce[d] a state of simulated brain death".
+Vincent Canby (The New York Times) panned the film, saying that it "induce[d] a state of simulated brain death".
 Rita Kempley (The Washington Post) condemned "Lynch's pretentiousness", describing the film as a "perversely moving, profoundly self-indulgent prequel" with "weirdly fundamentalist" religious imagery.
 Other critics who harshly criticized the film included Dave Kehr ("simplistic, puritanical", "depressingly interminable", and "proudly naive"), Owen Gleiberman ("a true folly—almost nothing in it adds up"), and Janis Froelich ("it's trauma cinema ... never has a beginning so dishonored the ensuing story").

 Several critics submitted more measured, if still negative, reviews.
 Todd McCarthy (Variety) questioned the need for a prequel, suggesting that while the film was "sometimes captivating", everyone watching the film knew Leland Palmer was the killer, and Laura felt more like a "tiresome teenager" than a "compelling character."
 Peter Travers (Rolling Stone) wrote that the film was "no match for the two-hour TV pilot" and that "Lynch's control falters", but remained hopeful for future Lynch films.
 Michael Wilmington (Los Angeles Times) asserted that the film "isn't a superior movie" on its own, but argued that the combination of the film and series was "a pop-cultural landmark, with all the bad taste and high style required."